Looking after dogs

 Grooming is a great way to bond with your pooch, and should be done regularly as part of daily dog care.
 Long-haired dogs need to be brushed frequently to stop their coats becoming matted and causing discomfort.
 For a short-haired breed, weekly grooming should suffice.
 It's not just about good hygiene, though.
 Regular grooming can alert you to any health problems early on, such as lumps, cuts or rashes.

-It's best to feed your dog a commercial food - preferably one that matches your dog's age and lifestyle.
-Working dogs, for example, will need more calories than a dog that spends most of its time indoors, while senior dogs will have different nutritional requirements from those of a young puppy.
+It’s best to feed your dog a balanced diet which matches their age and lifestyle, and with options such as commercial food or raw food from reputable companies, it’s recommended that you discuss your pet’s dietary needs with your vet to ensure they’re receiving a diet suitable to their needs.
+Active dogs, for example, will need more calories than a dog that spends most of its time indoors, while senior dogs will have different nutritional requirements from those of a young puppy.
 It's best to feed your dog twice a day, according to the directions on the packaging – dog obesity is a big problem, so be careful not to overfeed, and keep treats to a minimum.
 Your dog should always have access to fresh water.

 Regular walks are an important part of keeping your dog fit, healthy, and entertained.
 As with feeding, though, different dogs have different exercise needs.
 Smaller dogs – such as French bulldogs or Chihuahuas – or more senior dogs may tire after shorter walks, while those bred for working or hunting – such as retrievers or huskies – have more energy to burn, and so will need vigorous daily exercise.
 Choose a leash and harness that are an appropriate length and fit, and don't cause your dog any discomfort.
 Make sure your dog has access to toys to play with, to help stave off boredom and keep it from venting its frustration on your furniture!